-While World Wrestling Entertainment's payout ratio might seem low, this can signify that World Wrestling Entertainment is investing more in its future growth.
+While World Wrestling Entertainment's payout ratio might seem fairly standard, it's worth remembering that World Wrestling Entertainment may be investing much of the rest of its net profits in future growth.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.